simonelnahas/simonelnahas.com/posts/why-clojure.md

 Lisp (List Programming) was [invented](http://jmc.stanford.edu/articles/lisp.html) by John McCarthy in 1958.
-Clojure is Todays most popular implementation of Lisp.
+Clojure is today's most popular implementation of Lisp.
 Clojure and Lisp will be used interchangeably throughout this article.